zhangjinrui1992/zhangjinrui1992.github.io/_includes/projects.md

     <strong>Project Leader</strong>, Tsinghua University - Honor Technology Cooperative Development Project, "Research on Key Technologies for Atomic Scene Recognition and Optimization", 2024.10-2025.09.
   </li>
   <li>
-    Core Participants of the Project, National Natural Science Foundation of China, "Research on Performance Optimization of Computing Migration in Edge Computing", 2022.01-2025.12.
+    <strong>Core Participants of the Project</strong>, National Natural Science Foundation of China, "Research on Performance Optimization of Computing Migration in Edge Computing", 2022.01-2025.12.
   </li>
   <li>
-    Core Participants of the Project,  The Key Program Natural Science Foundation of Hunan Province, China, "Research on Key Technologies and Applications of Intelligent Perception and Information Processing under All-Weather Multi-Tasking Conditions", 2022.01-2024.12.
+     <strong>Core Participants of the Project</strong>, The Key Program Natural Science Foundation of Hunan Province, China, "Research on Key Technologies and Applications of Intelligent Perception and Information Processing under All-Weather Multi-Tasking Conditions", 2022.01-2024.12.
   </li>
 </ul>